Sir John Corbet, 1st Baronet, of Stoke upon Tern

 Sir John Corbet, 1st Baronet of Stoke upon Tern (baptised 20 May 1594 – July 1662) was an English politician who represented Shropshire in the House of Commons of the long Parliament.
-A moderate Puritan, he was noted before the English Civil War for his campaigns against extra-parliamentary taxation, which led to his imprisonment, and for waging a long running dispute over control of his parish church at Adderley.
+As a moderate Puritan, he was noted before the English Civil War for his campaigns against extra-parliamentary taxation, and for waging a long running dispute over control of his parish church at Adderley which led to his imprisonment.
 He was a notable member of the Shropshire county committee, responsible for pursuing the war against the royalists.
-Part of a Presbyterian middle group in Parliament, he was one of those secluded from parliament by Pride's Purge, and was stripped of his remaining public offices after the Restoration.
+As a part of a Presbyterian middle group in Parliament, he was one of those secluded from parliament by Pride's Purge, and was stripped of his remaining public offices after the Restoration.

 Background

 John Corbet's background was in the landed gentry of Shropshire, a county which had no resident aristocracy in the 16th century.
 Both his parents were drawn from sections of the Protestant gentry enriched by the law, commerce, and contacts at Court.
 They were: